-Figure 2: Research and clinical mentors David Weatherall (DJW) and Bent Juel Jensen (JJ) on an NDM party invitation (artist unidentified).
-However, for General Medicine there was John Ledingham. a most inspirational and respected clinician and teacher.
+Figure 1: Research and clinical mentors David Weatherall (DJW) and Bent Juel Jensen (JJ) on an NDM party invitation (artist unidentified).
+However, for General Medicine there was John Ledingham, a most inspirational and respected clinician and teacher.
 He had the canniest sense of expression and I recall one with descriptive references to a COPD patient as "puffing like a landed salmon"!
 The highlight of the firm was the weekly NDM clinical case presentation which would take place on a Thursday morning in a quaint little seminar room in the infirmary lined on either side with red plastic-covered chairs against each wall facing inwards.
 A strongly accented Canadian medical student in 1975 presented a case using the 'epidiascope' (overhead projector) of shingles treated with adenosine arabinoside, a new drug masterminded by the Nobel laureate Gertrude B Elion.
 He did this without hesitation, digression or circumlocution.
 His deep, compelling, authoritative words resonated around the assembled throng.
 It was the voice of John Bell.
 "This student will go far," said DJW.
 It was the start of John Bell's illustrious career in Oxford, and I was there!
 He would become Nuffield Professor of Medicine in 1989, Regius Professor in 1992 and go on to shape what DJW had started, into an operation of international repute.
 On my third visit to The Gambia in 1977, perhaps the most important event in my life occurred.
 It was at a Guy Fawkes party at one of the doctor's houses in the MRC compound and there were fireworks indeed when I met my future wife, Kate France, a VSO (Volunteer Service Overseas) architect.
+Figure 2: Pasvol receiving inspirational clinical research advice in 1989 from Nick White in characteristic pose on the River Kwai.
+Under mother-in-law's orders, we were married within six months; and 44 years later we are both present to tell the tale.
+So much for life changing encounters.
 A substantial material advance occurred in 1980 when the hospital transferred to a new building on the John Radcliffe site.
 Gone were the draughty corridors of old and in came a swanky hospital with purpose-built research laboratories.
 It was in 1985, in my lab on the fifth floor, that I was joined by a classy triumvirate of Andrew McMichael, Alain Townsend and Francis Gotch!
 I was in good scientific company to say the least.
 A second major move was to the Institute of Medical Molecular Medicine in 1989.
 Peter Radcliffe moved into my old laboratory and I would like to think that perhaps the inklings of his research to become a Nobel Laureate were initiated in my former workspace.
-I was now a Wellcome Under mother-in-law's orders, we were married within six months; and 44 years later we are both present to tell the tale.
-So much for life changing encounters.
+I was now a Wellcome Senior Fellow ...Oxford voted in 2021 as the number one medical school in the world for 8 consecutive years...

-Senior Fellow cc ...Oxford voted in 2021 as the number one medical school in the world for 8 consecutive years...
 I have often reflected on my time at Oxford.
 Over the 17 years, I had the privilege of being the Deputy University Medical Officer vaccinating all orders of employees on their worldwide travels (JJ was particularly keen on the exotic, for example, rabies, plague, Rocky Mountain Spotted Fever, and others!).
 I had been clinical organiser of the final MB exam

-Figure 4a: How to build a paediatric ITU in three months in Kilifi Kenya, 1990 (before)
+Figure 3a: How to build a paediatric ITU in three months in Kilifi Kenya, 1990 (before)